k2s/sysadmin/delta.chat/README.md

 ### Known Issues

-The preview links seem to work mostly fine, but if you want to click on the blogposts, you only get a link to the blogposts deployed on production.
-The workaround is to paste the commit sha into the URL.
+~~The preview links seem to work mostly fine, but if you want to click on the blogposts, you only get a link to the blogposts deployed on production.
+The workaround is to paste the commit sha into the URL.~~ **edit: fixed.**

 If you open a Pull Request at https://github.com/deltachat/deltachat-pages/, you only get a preview link at the second commit.
 Background: